isomerpages/mlaw-corp/news/speeches/_posts/2023-05-11-post-Speech by Senior Parliamentary Secretary, Ministry of Health and Ministry of Law,.md

 ---
-title: Speech by Senior Parliamentary Secretary, Ministry of Health and Ministry of Law,
+title: Speech by Senior Parliamentary Secretary, Ministry of Health and Ministry of Law, Mdm Rahayu Mahzam, at the 3rd Annual France-Singapore Symposium on Law and Business
 permalink: /news/speeches/speech-by-sps-at-france-sg-symposium-2023/
 date: 2023-05-11
 layout: post